Former Boston College student charged in boyfriend's suicide

 Breaking News Emails

-A former Boston College student was indicted by a grand jury this month in the death of her boyfriend, who was also a Boston College student and took his own life less than two hours before his graduation ceremony, prosecutors said Monday.
+A grand jury indicted a former Boston College student this month in the death of her boyfriend, who attended the same school and took his own life less than two hours before his graduation ceremony, prosecutors said Monday.

 Inyoung You, 21, who is South Korean, faces a charge of involuntary manslaughter in the death of Alexander Urtula, 22, Suffolk County District Attorney Rachael Rollins said at a news conference.